Theoretical analysis of the leptonic decays $B\to \ell \ell \ell'\bar\nu_{\ell'}$: Introduction

 The form factors $F_i(q'^2,q^2)$ are complicated functions of two variables, $q'^2$ and $q^2$; the general properties of these objects in QCD have been studied recently in \cite{ims}.
 Noteworthy, gauge invariance provides essential constraints on some of the form factors describing the transition of the $B$-meson into the real photon, i.e., at $q^2=0$ \cite{bmns2001,m2002,kruger,kmn2016}.

-In the past, theoretical analyses focused on a family of similar reactions, namely, the $B\to\gamma l^+l^-$ and $B\to \gamma l\nu$ decays (see, e.g., \cite{aliev,korchemsky,kou,mn2004,beneke1,kmn2018,ivanov}); these processes are described by the same form factors as four-lepton $B$-decays, but evaluated at a zero value of one of the momenta squared.
+In the past, theoretical analyses focused on a family of similar reactions, namely, the $B\to\gamma l^+l^-$ and $B\to \gamma l\nu$ decays (see, e.g., \cite{aliev,korchemsky,kou,mn2004,beneke1,kmn2018,beneke2018,ivanov,zwicky2019,bobeth,zwicky2021}); these processes are described by the same form factors as four-lepton $B$-decays, but evaluated at a zero value of one of the momenta squared.
 The corresponding form factors depend on one variable $q'^2$, $q'$ the momentum of the weak current; for instance, for radiative leptonic decays $B\to \gamma l'\nu'$, one needs the form factors $F_i(q'^2,q^2=0)$.

 The four-lepton decay of interest, $B\to l^+l^-l'\nu'$, requires the form factors $F_i(q'^2,q^2)$ for $0<q^2,q'^2<M_B^2$.
 The dependence of the form factors on the variable $q'^2$ can be predicted reasonably well: there are no hadron resonances in the full decay region $0<q'^2<M_B^2$, and the $q'^2$-dependence of the form factors is determined to a large extent by the influence of the beauty mesons with the appropriate quantum numbers; all these mesons are heavier than the $B$-meson and therefore lie beyond the physical decay region of the variable $q'^2$.
-The calculation of the $q^2$-dependence of the form factors is a much more difficult task: light vector mesons lie in the physical decay region and should be properly taken into account.
-At $q^2$ in the region of light vector meson resonances, which turns out to give the dominant contribution to the four-meson decay rate, the form factors cannot be obtained directly in pQCD \cite{ims}; here model considerations based on the explicit account of these light vector resonances---including their finite width effects---are mandatory.
-We discuss in great detail form factors in the full kinematical region of four-lepton $B$-decays and obtain the corresponding differential distributions.
-Still, any consistent model for the form factors should obey the gauge-invariance constraints.
-We will demonstrate that such constraints determine some essential features of the differential distributions in the region of small values of $q^2$.
+The calculation of the $q^2$-dependence of the form factors is a much more difficult task: light vector mesons $V=\rho^0,\omega,...$ lie in the physical decay region and should be properly taken into account.
+At $q^2$ in the region of light vector meson resonances, the form factors cannot be obtained directly in pQCD \cite{ims}.
+Here considerations based on the explicit account of these light vector resonances---including their finite width effects---are mandatory; the resonance contributions of interest may be unambiguously expressed via the weak $B\to V$ form factors.
+Then, at $q^2=0$, gauge-invariance constrains the values of the form factors.
+These features allow us to calculate the form factors $F_i(q'^2,q^2)$ in the region $0<q^2\le 1-2$ GeV$^2$, which dominates the four-meson decay rates and obtain consistent predictions for the latter.

+Let us now turn to the differential distributions.
+After summing over the polarizations of the final leptons, the square of the amplitude of the $B\to l^+l^-l'\nu'$ decay may be written in the following form: